-RS232/RS485 CONVERTER USER'S GUIDE

-DISCLAIMER:
+RS232/RS485 Converter User's Guide

-RMV ELECTRONICS INC. does not assume any liability arising from the application and/or use of the products described herein, nor does it convey any license under its patent rights.
-RMV ELECTRONICS INC. products are not authorized for use as components in medical, life support or military devices without written permission from RMV ELECTRONICS INC.
+DISCLAIMER: RMV ELECTRONICS INC. does not assume any liability arising from the application and/or use of the product/s described herein, nor does it convey any license.
+RMV ELECTRONICS INC. products are not authorized for use as components in medical, life support or military devices without written permission from RMV ELECTRONICS INC. INC.